cncf/tag-app-delivery/website/content/en/blog/2025-01-29-composable-platforms.md

 It’s worth noting that this loose coupling does not preclude the benefits of interoperable components.
 While capabilities such as build and test, as well as artifact storage may be consumed separately, a composable platform can still provide benefits for those consumers who wish to use the two together, such as automatic image signing and SBOM generation.

 A key concept in building platforms is the persona.
 For this paper, we refer to a persona as a group of stakeholders within a platform.
-Note that a persona is not the same as a role, and is intended to loosely apply to different roles in team topologies.
-Some individuals will fit loosely into one or more persona - especially in smaller organizations where team members are expected to wear multiple hats.
+Note that a persona is not the same as a role, and is intended to apply to different roles in team topologies.
+Some individuals will fit into one or more persona - especially in smaller organizations where team members are expected to wear multiple hats.

 # Characteristics of a Composable Platform according to the personas